Toggle Menu

 When Should I Get Help for Panic Attacks?

-• Symptoms interfering with academic or occupational life
+• Panic symptoms interfering with academic or occupational life

-• Symptoms interfering with social life or relationships
+• Panic symptoms interfering with social life or relationships

 • Feelings of hopelessness